zeolearn/nodejs-text-tutorial/module8.md

 Global packages are installed in `/lib/node_modules/` of your computer.
 This means you would have to use sudo to install packages globally, which could cause permission errors when resolving third-party dependencies, as well as being a security concern.

-To install a gloabal package, you have to either use --global flag or its shorthand -g.
+To install a global package, you have to either use --global flag or its shorthand -g.

-Local modules are further divided into two types of depenedencies: `devDepenednecies` and `dependencies`.
-The difference between these two, is that `devDependencies` are modules which are only required during development, while `dependencies` are modules which are required at run the project on a real server.
+Local modules are further divided into two types of dependencies: `devDepenednecies` and `dependencies`.
+The difference between these two is that `devDependencies` are modules which are only required during development, while `dependencies` are modules which are required at run the project on a real server.
 To save a dependency as a devDependency on installation we need to do an `npm install --save-dev`, instead of just an `npm install --save`.

 A nice shorthand for installing a devDependency that I like to use is `npm i -D`.
 The shorthand for saving a regular dependency is `-S` instead of `-D`.